bloodywing/A.T.S.P.-Red-Cogs/README.md

     *Remove a ToDo*

 ## Messages
-* Greet new members
+Greet new members and use a broadcast with a delay on a channel
-* Use a broadcast with a delay on a channel
+### Commands

-* Welcome
+* welcome
   * wchan
     *Set the channel on which to greet the new members*
   * text